 Local farm shop Cheerbrook's market tested the enriched milk and commissioned a small production run.
 The sales were impressive and Selk out-sold standard and semi-skimmed milk by a ratio of 8:1.
 While this milk was 48% Selenium-enriched, there was no programme in place to guarantee consistent enrichment levels.
 This was going to be essential for product development and Trading Standards accreditation — which is why the 'Healthy Herd Programme' was designed and implemented.

 To comply with European Food Standards Agency requirements, Alltech had to submit evidence of accurate levels of Selenium in organic yeast along with independently verifiable research to support the health claims of Selenium yeast in humans and animals.
-This process would take over two and a half years to resolve — successfully for Alltech.
+This process would take over two and a half years to resolve successfully.
 This achievement was quite remarkable as most mineral or elemental supplements fail to achieve EFSA accreditation because the evidence for their claims is either poor or non-existent.

-To strengthen the team from the human health perspective we approached Dr Russell Muirhead, a partner in the Audlem GP practice and Chairman of Shropdoc, the GP urgent care Cooperative, which provides healthcare to over 600,000 people.
+To strengthen the team from the human health perspective Dr Russell Muirhead, a partner in the Audlem GP practice and Chairman of Shropdoc, the GP Urgent Care Cooperative, was approached.
 Russell was asked to analyse and evaluate the human health benefits of naturally enriched Selenium milk.
-In May 2010, he travelled to The Sanders-Brown Center on Ageing, at Kentucky University in Lexington USA, where the latest research on the benefits of antioxidants including Selenium was being coordinated.
+In May 2010, he travelled to The Sanders-Brown Center on Ageing at Kentucky University in Lexington, USA, where the latest research on the benefits of antioxidants including Selenium was being coordinated.
 To our delight, Russell confirmed that the research was very robust.
-Indeed, he was so enthusiastic he offered to become an active stakeholder in our programme as it developed.
+Indeed, he was so enthusiastic he offered to become an active stakeholder in the programme as it developed.

 It became clear at this time that if all the potential benefits of Selenium-enriched milk were to be realised, the project had to be driven by a company dedicated to it.
-And so NEMi was born!
-Naturally Enriched Milk Innovations Ltd was set up to harness all the technology and talents required to make Selenium-enriched milk a reality.
+Naturally Enriched Milk Innovations Ltd (Nemi) was set up to harness all the technology and talents required to make Selenium-enriched milk a reality.

-Over the next two years, the NEMi team drew on their experience and various scientific resources to design and implement the 'Healthy Herd Program'.
-The 'HHP' doesn't just deliver a balanced diet to the cow but includes other important elements of high-quality animal husbandry and health because NEMi knew that healthy cows are happy cows, and this is reflected in their performance.
+Over the next two years, the Nemi team drew on their experience and various scientific resources to design and implement the 'Healthy Herd Programme'.
+The 'HHP' doesn't just deliver a balanced diet to the cow, but also includes other important elements of high-quality animal husbandry and health because healthy cows are happy cows, a status that is reflected in their performance.
 You cannot produce Selenium-enriched milk from unhealthy cows.
 For more information on the healthy herd programme click here.